alexa-ngo/notes/AMD-Zen-4-Ryzen-9-7950X-and-Ryzen-5-7600X.md

 * power-saving features

 **Downside**
 * no increase in core count: We do not see an increase in core counts at any price point/market segment.
-This means all performance gains are from architecture and clockspeeds using more silicon.
+This means that all the performance gains are from architecture and clockspeeds instead of using more silicon.
 (Which may be a good thing.)
 * need liquid cooler with these chips

 **New AM5 Socket**